 With the rise of automation in accounting, more and more companies are moving away from a manual accounts receivable process.
 The time commitment can be too much for employees to handle as they write everything down by hand.
 This technique often produces costly errors such as misclassifying revenue or improperly recording expenses.

-In today’s digital world, we have everything right at our fingertips.
+In today’s digital world, everything is at our fingertips.
 That is why using an accounting platform that can automate invoices and payments can help businesses save time and money.
-The best platforms will allow companies to send invoices directly to their customers’ inboxes, track payments, and automatically apply late fees when necessary.
+The best platforms allow companies to send invoices directly to their customers’ inboxes, track payments, and automatically apply late fees when necessary.

 In addition, using an automated accounting platform can help organizations keep track of their revenue and expenses.
 This information is beneficial in managing finances and ensuring that your business is running smoothly.
 You will also reduce stress when taxes and financial statements are due.
 Overall, using an automated accounting platform can be a great way to save time and money.